rlerdorf/OCSanity/README.md

 # OpenCore Sanity Checker

-This provides a way to apply rulesets to OpenCore config.plist files.
+OCSanity provides a way to apply rulesets to OpenCore config.plist files.

 The rulesets are written in a simplified schema language loosely based on PHP and using markdown for output.
 For the structure of the plist file parsed by OpenCore, the